benjaminlistyg/waetr/README.md

 ## Overview

-waetr is an R package that provides a comprehensive interface to the [WAVE](https://wave.webaim.org/) (Web Accessibility Evaluation) and [Silktide](https://developers.silktide.com/Silktide-API-63dfdfdb9af6423bad236bcc3d5ee47a) APIs.
+waetr is an R package that provides a comprehensive interface to the [WAVE](https://wave.webaim.org/) (Web Accessibility Evaluation) API.
 It enables automated accessibility testing of web pages with support for batch processing, detailed reporting, and data visualization.

 ## Features